zdu-strong/transparent-republic/README.md

 ## `foundational-charter`

+Introduce the economic structure and legal design of the Transparent Republic.

 ## `republic-alliance`

 The Republican Alliance protects its member states through independent military forces and an independent official system.